morty-tech/Ramplo/replit.md

 - **Updated CSS variables**: Modified both light and dark mode CSS variables to use new primary color (aura-600: #8E2DE2) and supporting colors
 - **Enhanced color system**: New palette provides better visual hierarchy with Aura as primary, Neon as secondary, Electric as accent, Frost for highlights, and Carbon for neutrals
 - **Completed global color migration**: Successfully replaced all forest-800, forest-600, forest-400, forest-200, forest-100, and forest-50 references with corresponding aura color variants across the entire codebase
-- **Replaced limeglow with neon**: Updated all limeglow-400, limeglow-600, limeglow-300, limeglow-200 and lime-400, lime-500, lime-600, lime-700, lime-50 references with neon color variants for consistent secondary branding
 - **Updated brand consistency**: All components, pages, and UI elements now use the new color palette including buttons, backgrounds, borders, text colors, and interactive states
 - **Maintained accessibility**: Dark mode variants use appropriate lighter shades for proper contrast and readability